 This Low FODMAP Shrimp Caesar Salad with Pork Rind Croutons has all of the incredible flavors and crispy deliciousness of a classic Caesar salad without the FODMAPs or carbs!
 Low FODMAP, Keto, low carb, grain-free, and gluten-free.

-Low FODMAP Caesar Salad Dressing
+- ⅔ cup Low FODMAP Caesar Dressing (homemade or store-bought)